elip12/GWAS_antibiotic_resistance/README.md

 ```
 instantiate_pool(PICKLE_FILE)
 ```
 this part.
-It will take 30 to 90 minutes depending on how shitty your computer is.
+It will take 30 to 90 minutes depending on how slow your computer is.
 If you only have 2 cores, I reccommend changing THREADS to 2 (even if you have Intel hyperthreading or equivalent).

 If you have a pickle file and want to run the GWAS, switch the commented out stuff above.
 That